Updated April 12, 2021

 |Higher-Risk||Level 3||Level 2||Level 1|

 Teams at Play Level 3 may play against non-conference opponents, including opponents from other EMS regions, if the opponent is located within a 30-mile radius and also plays at Level 3 or 4.
+Teams at junior high schools may play opponents from other EMS regions if the opponent is in the same conference of the nearest high school.

 Teams at Play Level 4 may play against in-state non-conference opponents, including opponents from other EMS regions, if the opponent also plays at Level 4.
 If playing outside of Illinois, teams at Play Level 4 should avoid travel to areas of higher risk as recommended in the IDPH Travel Guidance.
 For more information and guidance, please review the HR and Travel Policies below.